Amir Abedzadeh: Marítimo

 Abedzadeh signed with Portuguese Primeira Liga club Marítimo on 23 January 2017 after good performances with Barreirense in the Campeonato de Portugal.
 He became the second Iranian goalkeeper to sign for the club after Alireza Haghighi who played for the club in 2016.
 He made his first appearance in September 2017 in a Portuguese League Cup match.

 He made his Taça de Portugal debut on 14 October 2017 in a third round match against União Torcatense.
 Abedzadeh kept a clean sheet and was named Man of the Match, as Marítimo won the match 1–0.

 Ponferradina

 Abedzadeh joined SD Ponferradina on 7 July 2021 making him the first Iranian to play for the club.

 Return to Marítimo

 On 30 August 2023, Marítimo, who had been relegated to the Liga Portugal 2 the previous season, announced the signing of Abedzadeh.

 Castellón

 On 16 July 2024, Abedzadeh joined Spanish Segunda División club CD Castellón.
+On 17 July 2026, after being only a backup option, he terminated his link with the club.